umarfchy/MaxVpc/README.md

 <!-- <img src="./assets/peering/peering-001.png" alt="peering-001.png"/> -->

 Now, we have three VM servers that are on three different VPCs.
 Therefore, these servers won't be able to communicate with each other.
 To establish a connection between two VPC's we need to develop a VPC peering connection.
-As this is a bidirectional connection, we need to establish the connection both ways e.g. for VPC A and VPC B, we'll create a peering network from VPC A to VPC B and then also, create another peering network from VPC B to VPC A. For the demo, we'll create connection between `vpc-api` & `vpc-proxy` as well as `vpc-proxy` & `vpc-db`.
-We'll not create a connection between `vpc-api` & `vpc-db` as the api service will not directly communicate with the db rather use the proxy server to establish that communication.
+As this is a bidirectional connection, we need to establish the connection both ways e.g. for VPC A and VPC B, we'll create a peering network from VPC A to VPC B and then also, create another peering network from VPC B to VPC A. For the demo, we'll create a connection between `vpc-api` & `vpc-proxy` as well as `vpc-proxy` & `vpc-db`.
+We'll not create a connection between `vpc-api` & `vpc-db` as the API service will not directly communicate with the DB rather use the proxy server to establish that communication.
 <br/>

 The step-by-step process for creating a peering connection is shown below,